Time-Machine-Development/Channel-Blocker-Manifest-v3/README.md

 ### Installation

-Before you begin, ensure that you have [download and install Node.js and npm](https://nodejs.org/en/download/).
+Before you begin, ensure that you have [downloaded and installed Node.js and npm](https://nodejs.org/en/download/).

 This project is composed of three npm projects: `content-scripts`, `service-worker` and `ui`.